Retirement Retired Life

 Many people envision a retirement full of travel and leisure.
 That's fine if you can afford it.

 However, millions of retirees soon find that sipping margaritas by the beach several times a year isn't a realistic goal, given their income and savings.
-If you insist on this type of retirement, you better save more.
+If you insist on this type of retirement, you better find ways to save more on travel.

 You overlook income taxes